 Well, we kept on waiting.
 It got to the point where, if we left to find a taxi, we probably would miss the flight.

-Finally, after way too much time, and our first argument as a married couple -It was one sided, and I deserved it.
-This was, after all, my idea.
-The train finally arrived.
+Finally, after way too much time, and our first argument as a married couple, the train finally arrived.
 Still no explanation as to what happened.
 Someone on the train heard another train had broken down.

 We got to the airport very, very late.
 Got to the Lufthansa desk, literally 2 minutes after they closed down.
 They lady at the desk was extremely nice.
 She made some phone calls, but they could not let us through.
 We were too late.